sebastianromerocruz/CS3113-material/lectures/introduction/README.md

 ### Part 2: _Opening a sample project_

 Unfortunately, setting up OpenGL takes some setting up.
-A former instructor of the course and friend of mine, Carmine Guida, lent me these guides for each operating system, so please follow [**these instructions**](assets/Full%20Setup%20-%20Windows.pdf) and if you are a Windows user or [**these instructions**](assets/Full%20Setup%20-%20Mac.pdf) if you are a Mac user–in either case, you will need to download the appropriate library from [**this folder**](CS3113-material/libraries/).
+A former instructor of the course and friend of mine, Carmine Guida, lent me these guides for each operating system, so please follow [**these instructions**](assets/Full%20Setup%20-%20Windows.pdf) if you are a Windows user or [**these instructions**](assets/Full%20Setup%20-%20Mac.pdf) if you are a Mac user–in either case, you will need to download the appropriate library from [**this folder**](https://github.com/sebastianromerocruz/CS3113-material/tree/main/libraries).

 Once you've finished, come back to this `README`.